klarna/klarna-mobile-sdk/README.md

 # iOS Integration
 ## Hybrid

-Pleased see document provided directly to you.
+Please see the document provided directly to you.

 ## Klarna Payments for iOS
 [Native Integration Guide and Example App](https://github.com/klarna/klarna-mobile-sdk/blob/master/KlarnaPaymentsiOS.md)